csmith120/csmith120/README.md

 ![Blue Pink Gradient Fashion Banner](https://github.com/csmith120/csmith120/assets/143733392/26649fad-0296-4fdd-a694-0ed133bcfaae)
 ### Hi there 👋, my name is Christian Smith
-#### Im Christian a dude lerning the ways of web design.
-Im a hard working individual with a motivation and drive to learn and create.
+#### I'm Christian and I'm learning the ways of web development.
+I'm a hard working individual with a motivation and drive to learn and create.
-I've worked on a theater project and got my bases down when is come to CSS and html, but still getting the ropes of JavaScript.
+I've got my bases down when it comes to CSS and html, but I'm still getting the ropes of JavaScript.
 I believe with teamwork anything is possible.

 Skills: JS / HTML / CSS